-As long as our tree is not bifurcating, we can apply the deletion step (Proposition 4.1.3) and the insertion step (Proposition 4.1.4), reusing the indices of the deleted nodes for re-insertion.
+As long as our tree is not bifurcating, we can apply the deletion step (Proposition 5.3) and the insertion step (Proposition 5.4), reusing the indices of the deleted nodes for re-insertion.
 Note that the order of deletion/insertion steps may be arbitrary, thus we can perform all deletions, and then all insertions, or interleave them.
 Each such operation increases the fraction of nodes in T for which D(i) = d(i), and thus we eventually end up with a bifurcating tree.
-Figure 4-1 illustrates the modifications steps of Propositions 4.1.3 and 4.1.4.
-It is worth noting that if the deletions are done by performing a depth first search on the tree and deleting the excess nodes upon "completion" of the nodes, the deletion can be done with a single pass on the tree, and so in linear time.
+Figure 1 illustrates the modifications steps of Propositions 5.3 and 5.4.

-Avoiding Local Optima
+6 Avoiding Local Optima